geekbass/dht11-sensor-iot/README.md

 ```bash
 sudo python3 sensor-config.py &
 ```

+If there are any errors, the script will exit.
+As mentioned currently there is not error handling.

 ## Tests
 You may use the following scripts as tests to ensure each indvidual components work as expected.